Why is reading at home with your child so important?

 "Strive For Five"

-In addition, those children who 'Strive for Five' consistently across the term also receive a little 'reward' at the end of each term - this could be an extra playtime, or a movie, or even a sweet treat!
+In addition, those children who 'Strive for Five' consistently across the whole term also receive a little 'reward' at the end of each term - this could be an extra playtime, or a movie, or even a treat!

 Please support your child with reading regularly at home and achieving Strive for Five - reading at home really does make such a difference to children's learning right across the curriculum.